-The present study aimed to examine the prevalence of bodybuilding injuries among bodybuilders and explore the relationship between these injuries and various factors including mental aspects, sleep quality, and other potential risk factors.
-In this study, factors such as higher levels of obsessive

-Table 5) Multivariable logistic regression analysis for each injury location
+The present study aimed to examine the prevalence of bodybuilding injuries among bodybuilders and explore the relationship between these injuries and various factors, including mental aspects, sleep quality, and other potential risk factors.
+In this study, factors such as higher levels of obsessive were found to be associated with passion, poorer sleep quality, and gender bodybuilding injuries.
+Our findings highlight Table 5) Multivariable logistic regression analysis for each injury location